 - In Vietnam during the period from January 9, 1962 through May 7, 1975, or

-- In or near the Korean demilitarized zone between September 1, 1967 and August 31, 1971 and were exposed to herbicides.
-Veterans who served in a unit in or near the Korean demilitarized zone (DMZ) anytime between April 1, 1968 and August 31, 1971 are presumed to have been exposed to herbicides.
+- Veterans who served in a unit in or near the Korean demilitarized zone (DMZ) anytime between September 1, 1967 and August 31, 1971 are presumed to have been exposed to herbicides.